iamamitkumar0512/Yield-Optimization-Agent/README.md

 5. **Start with small amounts** when trying new protocols
 6. **This is not financial advice** - do your own research

-## License

-Private - Internal use only

-## Contributing

-This is an internal project.
-For questions or issues, contact the development team.